College Parties and Eating Disorders: A Troublesome Combination

 Other social pressures can have an impact on the likelihood of developing eating disorders in college, including the desire to fit in with classmates or join the world of sororities and fraternities.

-One article on the subject detailed the pressure on freshman female college students specifically, finding them anxious about losing weight to be successful in a sorority rush.
-[9]
+One article on the subject detailed the pressure on freshman female college students specifically, finding them anxious about losing weight to be successful in a sorority rush.10

-There is also the pressure to make new friends and embark on romantic relationships, as well as worries about gaining the “freshman 15,” the nickname for the common experience of gaining weight in the first year of college, which can serve as a particular risk factor for those in eating disorder recovery.
-[10]
+There is also the pressure to make new friends and embark on romantic relationships, as well as worries about gaining the “freshman 15,” the nickname for the common experience of gaining weight in the first year of college, which can serve as a particular risk factor for developing an eating disorder.11

 Tips for Avoiding Risky Situations

-Parties may introduce many risk factors for developing eating disorders, or at least encouraging unhealthy behaviors, but it is possible to avoid these traps.
+Parties may introduce many risk factors for developing eating disorders or at least encourage unhealthy behaviors, but it is possible to avoid these traps.

 One of the simplest ways to avoid many issues related to partying is to limit how much you drink.
-With the amount of peer pressure often involved on college campuses, this can be difficult, so it could be helpful to join a support group or talk to a counselor for more help.
+With the amount of peer pressure often involved on college campuses, this can be difficult, so joining a support group or talking to a counselor for more help could be helpful.
 Setting and maintaining this boundary can help you enjoy going out without having to deal with many of the downsides.

-Regardless, most colleges also offer some type of mental health treatment at their wellness centers.
+Regardless, most colleges also offer mental health treatment at their wellness centers.
 Speaking with a counselor or therapist can be a great way to help you stick to a healthier path.

 Tips for Maintaining Recovery in College

-If you’re in eating disorder recovery during college, it may feel even more difficult to maintain a positive and balanced lifestyle.
+If you’re in eating disorder recovery during college, it may feel even more challenging to maintain a positive and balanced lifestyle.

 Still, it is possible to maintain your recovery during your years at school, and following these tips may help:

-- Work with your treatment team.
-Prior to setting off for college, speak with your treatment team about any fears or concerns you may have.
-You can stay in touch with your team through telehealth applications, or you may want to book an appointment with a recommended therapist in the area to help you work through any issues and monitor your mental health.
+• Work with your treatment team.
+Before setting off for college, speak with your treatment team about any fears or concerns.
+You can stay in touch with your team through telehealth applications or book an appointment with a recommended therapist in the area to help you work through any issues and monitor your mental health.

-- Make a meal plan.
-Research the food options available on campus and use this information to formulate a meal plan which has plenty of variety and will be easy to stick to.
-If you’re struggling to come up with a good plan, your treatment team may be able to help you.
+• Make a meal plan.
+Research the food options available on campus and use this information to formulate a meal plan that is both varied and easy to stick to.
+If you’re struggling to come up with a good plan, your treatment team can help you.

-- Have a back-up plan.
-Before leaving, establish a plan for what you can do to keep up your recovery efforts if you’re feeling stressed or concerned.
-You can think about coping strategies that have helped in the past, self-care techniques, or a list of positive affirmations that may be able to help.
+• Have a backup plan.
+Before leaving, establish a plan for how you can keep up your recovery efforts if you’re feeling stressed or concerned.
+You can think about coping strategies that have helped in the past, self-care techniques, or a list of positive affirmations that may be helpful.

-- Be kind to yourself.
-Make time every day to indulge in some self-care to help boost your overall feelings of well-being.
-Writing in a journal, doing something creative, or going for a walk in nature can all help pick up your spirits and renew your sense of strength and balance.
+• Be kind to yourself.
+Make time every day to indulge in some self-care to boost your overall feelings of well-being.
+Writing in a journal, doing something creative, or going for a walk in nature can all help lift your spirits and renew your sense of strength and balance.

-- Join a support group.
-Talking to like-minded individuals going through similar issues can help create a sense of community and help you to feel less isolated when you’re struggling.
+• Join a support group.
+Talking to like-minded individuals going through similar issues can help create a sense of community and help you feel less isolated when you’re struggling.
 Your school may even offer a support group on campus.

 Finding Help for an Eating Disorder